 - the common transit countries themselves.

 - Transport Internationaux Routiers (TIR) - allows for the movement of goods internationally over one or more frontiers.
-A portion of the journey between the start and end of the TIR operation must be conducted by road.
+A portion of the journey between the start and end of the TIR operation must be by road.

 The common transit countries are Iceland, Norway, Switzerland and Liechtenstein, Turkey, the Republic of North Macedonia and Serbia.
 (The combined territories of the Union, and the common transit countries are known as the common transit area).